 Food Styling Tool 2: Food Styling Kit

 Mike got me this food styling kit a while back and I absolutely love it.
 There are a variety of different spoons and different sized tweezers that have come in handy when styling foods that require some careful construction.
-Using your fingers is an option, but it’s much harder to be as precise as you might want to be.
+Using your fingers to adjust things is an option, but it’s much harder to be precise.

 Food Styling Tool 3: Makeup Wands

-These little makeup wands are good for more than just lip gloss. 😉 I have used Q-tips in the past for cleaning up small smudges on the dishes, but sometimes the cotton will leave behind small pieces of lint which creates more clean up work on set or in post production.
-These wands are less fluffy and are easier to use for food styling.
+These makeup wands are good for more than just lip gloss. 😉 I have used Q-tips in the past for cleaning up small smudges on the dishes, but sometimes the cotton will leave behind small pieces of lint which I have to clean up on set or during editing.
+These wands are less fluffy and much cleaner to use for food styling.

 Food Styling Tool 4: Makeup Wedges

-Continuing with the makeup trend, makeup wedges come in handy on a food set too.
-They can help position food or props that looks like they’re not sitting correctly, give a little boost to things that might look flat and provide support for objects that are round on the bottom.
+Continuing with the makeup trend, makeup wedges come in handy on a food photography shoot too.
+They can help position food or props that look like they’re not sitting correctly, give a little boost to things that might look flat or provide support for objects that are round on the bottom.

 Food Styling Tool 5: Museum Putty

 I highly recommend getting some museum putty.
-A little goes a long way and helps those “hard to position foods” be much easier to work with.
-They’re sticky, but won’t damage anything they stick to.
-They’re definitely more secure than the makeup wedges that I just mentioned, so it can be nice to have a stronger option on set if you need it.
+A little goes a long way and helps hold things in place.
+It’s sticky, but won’t damage anything it sticks to.
+It’s more secure than the makeup wedges that I just mentioned, so it can be nice to have a stronger option on set if when you need it.

 Food Styling Tool 6: Soft Fan Brushes